Anthony-Lionetti/db-eng-capstone/README.md

 ## Data Visualizations in Streamlit (instead of Tableau)

 In this project, I chose to use streamlit, an up and coming python library that is used to rapidly develope python web apps.
-The motive for this switch is multifaceted, but primarily because I used Tableau extensively in a previous role and I no longer have access to a desktop license.
+The motive for this switch is primarily because I used Tableau extensively in a previous role and no longer have access to a desktop license.